 Manchester’s shabby chic wedding venues

 More to add to our wish list a couple of more church-like ethereal buildings, well they used to be churches so I guess they’re gonna look church-like!
-Situated just outside Manchesters’ trendy Northern Quarter is the newly refurbished and very impressive Halle St Peters’ a central urban manchester venue with a difference.
-You can’t get more shabby choc with ethereal than The Monastery, in Gorton – such fantastic huge ethereal space, filled with history, drama and a definite wow factor – see you all there!
+Want to head to the quirky streets of Ancoats the there’s the very impressive Halle St Peters’ a central urban manchester wedding venue with a difference.
+You can’t get more shabby chic with ethereal thrown in the mix than The Monastery, in Gorton – such fantastic huge ethereal space, filled with history, drama and a definite wow factor – see you all there!
 You like rustic urban chic but not so bothered about the pointy windows of church buildings, check out Hope Mill Theatre.
-In the upcoming New Islington area of Manchester, is pretty cool – their theatre and entertainment line-up’s pretty good too, with cosy blankets :) Get in before anyone else for a unique Manchester wedding reception venue due to be opening October 2016, sounds cool in their blurb…53two.
-Open minded and have vision to transform a venue, fancy the new ‘quarter’ try Redbank Co in the Green Quarter, whiskey bar upstairs, pizza van in their outdoor space, what’s not to like under the railway arches just north of Victoria railway station.
+In the upcoming New Islington area of Manchester, is pretty cool – their theatre and entertainment line-up’s pretty good too, with cosy blankets :) A Manchester wedding reception under the railway arches?
+Try 53two with two event hire spaces, think dark, cosy, brickwork, quirky and it supports Manchesters’ acting industry too, what’s not to like.
 Grunge with a capital ‘G’ and not a location you’d expect to go to a wedding, but why play to the rules hey?! – Alphabet Breweries tap room floor might be worth a look and an ask…We found this place on one of their street food weekends, it’s a definite urban, grungy cool feel, not what your granny would expect ;) Check out the first ever Alphabet wedding shot by us!
 We’ve followed GRUB around Manchester in all of their incarnations, from Alphabet Breweries, through Fairfield Social Club, to what is now Frieght Island and on to Red Bank where they now reside and where you can hire their amazing spaces both inside and outside for your wedding day Manchester City centre celebrations.
 Suffice to say we love their vibe and can’t think of a better quirky alternative wedding space, with bunting too, what else is their to say :)

 Salford Quays & Media City UK